Skip to main content

 Cajeta

-Thick, sweet caramel sauce made from goat's milk, originating from Celaya, Guanajuato.
-The distinctive tang from goat's milk differentiates it from dulce de leche.
-Served over ice cream, crepes, pancakes, or eaten straight from the jar.
-Artisan cajeta producers in 2025 offer flavored varieties with vanilla, cinnamon, or pecans.
+A thick caramel sauce made from goat's milk, originally from Celaya, Guanajuato.
+The goat's milk gives it a tang that sets it apart from dulce de leche.
+People spoon it over ice cream, crepes, and pancakes, or just eat it straight from the jar.
+Artisan producers now make flavored versions with vanilla, cinnamon, or pecans.

 vegetariangluten-freeContains: dairy